scroll-tech/scroll/specs/CrossDomainMessaging.md

 <figcaption><b>Figure 2.
 L2 to L1 message relay workflow</b></figcaption>
 </figure>

 On L2, users can send arbitrary messages through `L2ScrollMessenger` to withdraw tokens and call L1 contracts.
 Similar to L1, we have built several standard token gateways to make it easier to initialize token withdrawals.
-For more details about L2 token gateways, please refer to [Withdraw](Withdraw.md).
+For more details about L2 token gateways, please refer to [Withdraw](Withdraw.md) page.

 `L2ScrollMessenger` contract also provides a `sendMessage` function.
 The difference from the `L1ScrollMessenger.sendMessage` is that the `gasLimit` parameter is ignored in the function because the withdrawal execution transaction on L1 is submitted by users and the transaction fee is paid on L1 directly.
 Thus, the `sendMessage` function requires `msg.value` equal to parameter `value`